Chiropractic Care for Neck Pain

 How Does a Chiropractor Diagnose Neck Pain?

-Your chiropractor will evaluate your spine as a whole because other regions of the spine may be affected as well—not just your neck.
+Your chiropractor will evaluate your spine as a whole because other regions of the neck (cervical), mid back (thoracic) and low back (lumbar) may be affected as well.
 Along with treating the spine as a whole, chiropractors treat the “whole person,” not just your specific symptoms.
 He or she may educate you on nutrition, stress management, and lifestyle goals in addition to treating your neck pain.

 Before deciding which approach to try for your pain, the chiropractor will do a thorough examination to diagnose the specific cause of your neck pain.